stonemjs/docs/src/docs/react/README.md

 * `react` and `react-dom`: the standard React packages.
 * `@stone-js/use-react`: the bridge that allows Stone.js to render and orchestrate React components.
-* `@stone-js/browser-adapter`: enables Stone.js to run your application in the browser, whether as a SPA, or a SSR app.
+* `@stone-js/browser-adapter`: enables Stone.js to run your application in the browser as a CSR/SPA app.

 This way, you stay in control.
 React remains React.
 And your architecture stays sound.